-The Spinning Coaster (or “S-Car” as they are often known) is one of Maurer’s most popular models, with over 20 examples.
-The four-person cars freely spin as they move along the track.
-The speed of the spin is determined by the weight distribution of the riders so theoretically every ride is different.
-The S-Coaster tends to be a customised installation and can feature special track elements, such as on Winjas at Phantasialand in Germany.
+The Spinning Coaster, or S-Coaster, is one of Maurer’s most popular models, with over 20 examples.
+The four-person S-Cars freely spin as they move along the track.
+The speed of the spin is determined by the weight distribution of the riders, so theoretically every ride is different.
+The S-Coaster tends to be a customized installation and can feature special track elements, such as on Winjas at Phantasialand in Germany.
 The first spinning coaster was Spinning Coaster Maihime at Tokyo Dome City in Japan, which opened in 2000.

 See also: Spinning coasters

 The Compact Spinning Coaster is Maurer’s current version of the popular Wild Mouse coaster, as the classic model is no longer in production (see below).
 Like their predecessors, this model is defined by many 180° hairpins turns punctuated with several small drops.
 The only major difference are the S-Car spinning cars.